warmlol/project-mtb/MovieTicketBooking-main/README.md

 # MovieTicketBookingSystem

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server